How do you use words with the suffix “–nym” (nym words) in your legal writing? Some are common, but many of the 46-word suffixes are not.

 You probably learned three basic –nym words in elementary school:

-• Homonym: A word that sounds the same as another word.
+- Homonym: A word that sounds the same as another word.
 Commonly, we are talking about the words writers perennially confuse, such as their, there and they’re or rain, rein and reign.
-A strict grammarian will tell you that these word groups are actually “homophones”; to be a true homonym, the word is both pronounced and spelled the same.
+A strict grammarian will tell you that these word groups are actually “homophones”; to be a true homonym, the word is both pronounced and spelled the same but has a different meaning.

 When Monique’s Restaurant opened, the reviewer may have said it was “eponymously named.”
 This phrase comes up a lot in reviews.
 Have you ever wondered what it means?

 A name that identifies a thing is an eponym.
 It was Monique who opened that restaurant.
+An eponym is a word derived from the name of a person, often someone notable or influential.
 Think “Salk vaccine.”
 Phillip Roth’s novel “Portnoy’s Complaint” references the fictional protagonist Alexander Portnoy.
 Portnoy’s name is an eponym.

 Crime and Punishment

 You might have realized you were reading a character’s patronymic surname the first time you read a Russian novel like Dostoyevsky’s “Crime and Punishment.”
 The main character is Rodion Romanovich Raskolnikov.
 Rodion is the son of Roman.
 A Russian female’s patronymic looks different: Katerina Ivanovna Marmeladov is the daughter of Ivan.
 A patronym reflects the name of one’s father.
+A patronym is a name derived from the name of one’s father, reflecting paternal lineage.
 Pater is Greek for father.

 Common examples of patronymic surnames include Johnson, O’Reilly and MacDonald.

-An acronym is a special type of abbreviation, one that can be pronounced as a word.
+An acronym is a special type of abbreviation, one that can be pronounced as a word and is formed from the initial letters of a series of words.
 PETA (People for the Ethical Treatment of Animals) is called by an acronym.
 We don’t call our domestic intelligence and security organization “Fibby.”
 Rather, we refer to the FBI by its initialism (another type of abbreviation), pronouncing each letter.
 Don’t call every abbreviation an acronym.

 Dust the Desk — and the Crop

 Contronyms are just weird.
-They are words that have opposing meanings.
+They are words that have opposite meanings.
 You know, like “sanctions.”
 Contronym may also be spelled as contranym.
 Autantonym means the same thing.

 Break It Down